axonops/documentation/docs/operations/cassandra/restore/restore-different-cluster.md

 #### Importing CQL schemas during the restore

 When a backup is imported to a cluster using `sstableloader` it assumes that the destination tables already exist and will skip the import for any that are missing.
-AxonOps backs up the current table schema with each backup so it is possible to create any missing tables as part of the restore operation.
+AxonOps stores the current table schema with each backup, so it is possible to create any missing tables as part of the restore operation.
 This can be enabled with the `--restore-schema` and `--cqlsh-options` arguments to `axon-cassandra-restore`.